top of page

 Moses' sister, Miriam, followed along the riverbank.

-Pharaoh's daughter found and adopted Moses.
+Pharaoh's daughter found him in the river and adopted him.

-23. Jesus brought this man back to life after being dead for four days.
+31. Jesus brought this man back to life after being dead for four days.

 a.
 Andrew.